 Here is my opinion on what’s going on in the news, if anyone cares:

-The Confederate memorials are symbols of some sort or another to everyone, regardless of which side of the race debate one falls.
-Remove them and put them in museums if it will bring some peace to our country, and I would be totally okay with that.
-To destroy them is simply Orwellian.
-So wrong, in my opinion.
+The Confederate memorials are symbols of some sort, and have deep meaning of one variety or another, to everyone, regardless of which side of the race debate you fall.
+If I were in charge of making this decision, I would remove them and put them in museums.
+If it will bring some peace to our country, and if black people in America could heal and get some closure to this part of our history with their removal, I would be totally okay with doing that.
+To destroy them, however, is simply Orwellian.
+I know too much about what destroying monuments, and erasing history, and forgetting the past, can do.

 My goodness, I saw on the news this morning that the iconic Stone Mountain carving of the Confederate Generals in Atlanta is now in danger.
 Someone, or perhaps a lot of someones, are demanding that it be removed.
-In 1990 I was 18 years old and absolutely ignorant of American history.
+In 1990, I was 18 years old and absolutely ignorant of American history.
 I watched the July 4th laser light show on the side of that mountain as I lounged on a blanket in the grass, staring up into the summertime Georgia sky.
 I listened to Lee Greenwood’s songs and Elvis Presley’s rendition of American Trilogy and felt such pride.
-That night branded itself on my mind as one of the most moving and emotional moments of my life because that was the night I fell in love with my country.
-Not just my Southern country (and yes, I am proud to be a Southerner), my American country, and I promise you, I was blissfully oblivious to the racial connotations of that imagery.
+That night branded itself on my mind as one of the most moving and emotional moments of my life because that was the night I fell in love with my country… my American country, and I promise you, I was blissfully oblivious to the racial connotations of that imagery.

 I could argue that most white Americans exist in this same state for the greater part of their lives.

 The angry race-baiters are giving the White Supremacists way more credit for their numbers and their influence than they deserve.
 If the Stone Mountain monument comes down, what’s next?
-This country’s historical figures are being turned into evil, hatable men, compared even to Adolf Hitler, and most white people won’t understand why this is being allowed to go on except that a bunch of angry black people and their super liberal white friends demanded that it be so.
-Continuing to attack Southern icons will make everything so much worse.
+This country’s historical figures are being turned into evil, hatable men, compared even to Adolf Hitler.
 I am terrified of the day when I hear that Thomas Jefferson’s statues, Andrew Jackson’s statues and George Washington’s statues will be forced to come down, too.
-They were not evil men!
-They’re not bastions of bigotry!
-They were American legends who behaved appropriately (perhaps predictably is a better word) for the times in which they lived, but who are now being judged against a totally modern standard of propriety.
+They were not evil men.
+They were American legends who behaved predictably for the times in which they lived, but who are now being judged against a totally modern standard of propriety.
 The end of their days are coming.
-Bowing to similar demands now endangers them all.
-Taking George Washington down.
+Taking George Washington down?
 Can you imagine?
 I am deeply afraid I will see this in my lifetime.

 I hope you don’t hate me.
 You don’t even know me.
 Hopefully if you read this, you’ll at least understand me.